Validate Binary Search Tree

 Problem Description

-You are tasked with writing a function that takes the root of a binary tree as input and returns True if the tree is a valid Binary Search Tree, and False otherwise.
+You need to implement a function that takes the root node of the binary tree as input and returns true if the tree is a valid BST, and false otherwise.

 Key Requirements: